Opinion: America's weekend of terror | The China Post

 Tougher gun laws needed

 The “thoughts and prayers” politicians have expressed after the attacks in El Paso and Dayton are also a way to avoid taking political action.
 What the United States really needs is tougher weapons legislation.
 The shooter in Dayton went out with an assault rifle and lots of additional magazines.
-It’s easy to get these kind of weapons and ammunition in the United States — at so-called “gun shows,” for example.
+It’s easy to get weapons of this kind, along with the ammunition, in the United States — at so-called “gun shows,” for example.
 Had the police not arrived less than a minute after the shooting began, the attacker could have killed hundreds of people.

 Every time there’s another attack, there are renewed calls for the introduction of a firearms license, a universal background check, and other, stricter laws.
 That was what happened in 2012, after 20 children aged between 6 and 7 and six adults were shot dead at the Sandy Hook elementary school in Connecticut.
 It happened after a shooter killed 58 people at a concert in Las Vegas almost two years ago.
 And it happened after a killer shot 17 pupils and teachers at the Marjorie Stoneman Douglas High School in Parkland, Florida, on Valentine’s Day 2018.
 In response, young people from Parkland started a protest movement.
 Tens of thousands of people participated in the “March for Our Lives” last year in Washington, D.C.